 An article on HotelCluster.com highlights several other key amenities.
 Examples include 24/7 housekeeping, meeting venues with multimedia equipment, transportation to/from the airport, charging stations for electronics, rental service for notebooks and tablets, a full-service business center, and recreational and entertainment facilities.

 Business travelers are primarily looking for hotels to deliver on their brand promise…with consistency.
 After traveling a day of meetings, they want their hotel to deliver a consistent, positive experience.
 It’s all about the trust the guest has with that brand.

 A significant part of the overall experience relates to dining options.
 Hotels need to ensure they’re delivering on those guest expectations with the right brands, and that comes down to strategic purchasing.
 Does the operation have access to the right products at the right price point?
-Using a group purchasing organization like Source1 Purchasing provide tools and resourcse so operators are able to deliver those products with a brand halo.
-In turn, that the business travelers feel like they’re receiving a consistent, high-level experience with every visit regardless on the zip code.
+Using a group purchasing organization like Source1 Purchasing provides tools and resources so operators are able to deliver those products with a brand halo.
+In turn, business travelers feel like they’re receiving a consistent, high-level experience with every visit, regardless of the zip code.